401(k) Plans For Small Businesses

 The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and additional information on retirement plans on their websites:

-- www.dol.gov/ebsa – Go to “Compliance Assistance for Small Employers” or “Publications and Reports” for additional information to help you understand and operate your 401(k) plan.
+dol.gov/ebsa – Go to the Saving Matters website or “Publications and Reports” for additional information to help you understand and operate your 401(k) plan.
 This website also has information to help your employees understand the importance of saving for retirement through an employer-sponsored plan.

-- www.irs.gov/retirement – Go to “Plan Sponsor/Employer.”
+www.irs.gov/retirement – Go to “Plan Sponsor.”
 This website is filled with plain-language information that will help you maintain your 401(k) properly.
-All the IRS forms and publications mentioned in this booklet are available here.
+All the IRS forms and publications mentioned in this publication are available here.

 In addition, the following jointly developed publications are available on the DOL and IRS websites and can be ordered through the toll-free numbers listed below: